unreal55/mtouch-quiz/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.1 =
+* Fixed bug with missing CSS and java.
+Please update to this version.

 = 2.0.0 =
 * Same as 1.1.
 Changed due to typo in version number preventing upgrades.